WebexCC-SA/LAB-1309/docs/Excercise1.md

       ![Nav](./assets/Excercise4_9.png){ width="500" }

-- Now, it's time to create the AI bot itself.
+- Now, it's time to create the AI agent itself.

 - On the Dashboard, click +Create agent.